reficio/p2-maven-plugin/README.md

     │       └── org.apache.commons.lang3_3.1.0.jar
 ```

-Now you can use your P2 site locally or exposing it using for example jetty-plugin and play with your Eclipse RCP project like you were in the Plain Old Java Environment.
-The example above contains a sample jetty-plugin configuration.
-Just type mvn jetty:run and open the following link http://localhost:8080/site Your site will be there.
+Unfortunately, it's not the end of the story since tycho does not support local repositories (being more precise: repositories located in a local folder).
+The only way to work it around is too expose our newly created repository using an HTTP server.
+We're gonna use the jetty-plugin - don't worry, the example above contains a sample jetty-plugin configuration.
+Just type mvn jetty:run and open the following link http://localhost:8080/site Your p2 update site will be there.

+Now, simply reference your site in your target definition and play with your Eclipse RCP project like you were in the Plain Old Java Environment.

+Remember:
+* DO NOT to use the "<pomDependencies>consider</pomDependencies>" as it simply of NO good
+* DO NOT define your dependencies as standard mvn dependcies in the pom.xml (it will work in the console, but it will not work in Eclipse IDE)
+* SIMPLY define all your external dependencies that are not in update-sites in the p2-maven-plugin, generate the site, and make it available.
+In such a way you will have a consistent, manifest-first dependency management in Eclipse RCP!

 ```
 	$ mvn jetty:run